drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 known is shown in Table 2.4.3.

-Table 2.4.3 *Score Interpretation for the Quick Letter Name Knowledge Assessment *
+Table 2.4.3 *Score Interpretation for the Quick Letter Name Knowledge Assessment*

-  Total score   Expected total letters are known
+  Total score   Expected total letters known
   ------------- ----------------------------------
   0             1
   1             6 or 7